scicloj/wolframite/WIP-NEW-DOCS.md

 ## How does it work

 We talk to a locally installed Wolfram Engine with the Wolfram library JLink for Wolfram <-> Java interop.

-## Setup

-Finding JLink: Wolframite finds it at the OS-default location (see `clojuratica.jlink/add-jlink-to-classpath!`) at start, e.g., on OSX, it would look for `/Applications/Wolfram Engine.app/Contents/Resources/Wolfram Player.app/Contents/SystemFiles/Links/JLink/JLink.jar` - look for `Adding path to classpath: <path>` in the stdout.
-You can override the path by setting the env var `JLINK_JAR_PATH` and influence it by setting either of `MATHEMATICA_INSTALL_PATH`, `WOLFRAM_INSTALL_PATH`.

 ## Learning Wolframite